jack-driscoll/jack-driscoll.github.io/creativity.md

 Whether you're dreaming up a new creature, a visual identity, or just want to watch art emerge like moss from stone—this is your den.
 No house style, no leash.
 Just instinct, imagination, and a slightly chewed Wacom pen.

-The Feral Workshop: Because sometimes the muse has teeth.
+**The Feral Workshop: Because sometimes the muse has teeth.**

 ## The Sensory Exploratorium

-Welcome to The Sensory Exploratorium—where sound and vision are sculpted, sampled, whispered, and wired.
+Welcome to **The Sensory Exploratorium**—where sound and vision are sculpted, sampled, whispered, and wired.

 This is our chamber of resonance and perception, where **auditory and visual media come alive**.
 Whether it’s a voice that needs to be heard, a story that needs a soundtrack, or a world that needs just the right flicker of light and texture—this is where we make it feel real.